kbraziun/Braziunas_etal2021_LandEcol_CanWeManageFutureMoreFire/README.md

 ## see also

-This git repository is a copy of a permanent data deposit with the Environmental Data Initiative.
-It is also archived here for easier viewing of associated scripts, and this repository does not include data, model inputs and executable, and other large files.
+This github repository is a copy of a permanent data deposit with the Environmental Data Initiative (EDI).
+It is also archived here for easier viewing of associated scripts, but this github repository does not include data, model inputs and executable, and other large files.
 To download the full data deposit, go to:

 **Data desposit citation:** Braziunas, K.H., R. Seidl, W. Rammer, and M.G.
 Turner.
 2020.
 Can we manage a future with more fire?
 Effectiveness of defensible space treatment depends on housing amount and configuration ver 1.
 Environmental Data Initiative. [https://doi.org/10.6073/pasta/696e59acecd0bd289dae1afe3316c09c](https://doi.org/10.6073/pasta/696e59acecd0bd289dae1afe3316c09c).